Mathseeds White Paper

 The Mathseeds programme can be used in a variety of ways to promote interpersonal and intrapersonal skills.
 It can be used with a whole class or for a focused group lesson.
 It encourages talk and discussion, sharing, and group participation.
 The programme can also be used on an individual basis for pupils who prefer to work alone at their own pace.
 It allows for thoughtful reflection on individual progress.

 Mathseeds lessons encourage pupils to think about how they use mathematics outside of the lesson.
-This provides opportunities for pupils to draw on their own experiences and construct their understandings of the real world (Perry, 2000; Tiberius & Tipping, 1990).
-In Mathseeds the onscreen characters model how to solve problems through discussion and rationalising.
+This provides opportunities for pupils to draw on their own experiences and construct their understandings of the real world (NCTM, 2000; Perry, 2000; Tiberius & Tipping, 1990).
+In Mathseeds the onscreen characters model how to solve problems through discussion and rationalizing.
 They effectively teach pupils how to monitor the problem-solving process and demonstrate for pupils how a collaborative atmosphere enhances learning.

 When addressing the issue of how to interest and engage pupils, Sullivan and McDonough (2007) refer to the pupil’s "willingness to persist" (p.698).
 This "willingness" is the motivation required for pupils to complete learning activities.
 Motivation plays a key role in learning (Gagne & Deci, 2005; Jensen, 2005; Rodionov & Dedovets, 2011; Sullivan & McDonough, 2007; Taylor & Adelman, 1999).
 Intrinsic motivation rewards pupils purely for participating in the activity itself, whereas extrinsic motivation is derived from gaining awards such as certificates or verbal rewards (Gagne & Deci, 2005; Ryan & Deci, 2000).
 These important, positive rewards impact pupil motivation (Griffith & Burns, 2012; Jensen, 2005).
 Mathseeds seeks to provide both intrinsic and extrinsic motivational rewards in order to produce total satisfaction.